cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Mentalization deficits in PD and DD patients are associated with certain behavioral systems more than others, and within a given system, they occur in some contexts more than others (Liotti & Gilbert, 2011).
 * Attachment processes may allow for the recovery of mentalization in the presence of danger through contact with an attachment figure that provides help and guidance and activates a renewed sense of safety and soothing.

-### A therapist’s openness regarding his or her thinking about the assessment and the treatment plan 151 establishes the cooperative system and the founda

 **Collaborative Foundation in Therapy**